Organic

 Small in-person groups in Goa.
 Occasional workshops in Mumbai and Bengaluru.
 Online sessions a few times a year.

-We started growing food in Goa in 2011, and over the years have run farms in Taleigao and Santacruz.
 Every method we teach has been tested on our own beds before it reached anyone else's.

 Essays in The Morning Context — From Fork to Farm, 2021–22, on Indian agriculture.